Introduction

 It’s crucial to understand that tubal ligation does not affect hormones or the appetite.

 Tubal ligation does not induce weight gain, as it doesn’t interfere with the body’s hormonal or metabolic processes.
+So if you happen to get a big belly after tubal ligation something else most probably caused it.
+Like polycystic ovarian syndrome or some complications after the surgery.

 It’s a question that echoes the concerns and experiences of numerous women who, despite the lack of direct physiological links, feel changes in their body post-procedure.